Disclaimers: See Chapter 1

 "The necklace?"
 Darnelle clarified.

 "It's dazzling.
-You can discern that the Conqueror loves you." he affirmed.
+You can discern that the Conqueror loves you."
+The General articulated.

 "Of course.
 She has always doted on you, even when she was absent.
-Kinda like a mother to a daughter."
+Equivalent to a mother and a daughter."

-Ri became dishearten with Darnelle's announcement.
-"Milady cares for me as if I'm her daughter?"
+Ri became disheartened with Darnelle's announcement.
+"Milady cares for me like I'm her daughter?"

 "Yeah."
-Darnelle said.
+Darnelle concurred.
 "Isn't that great?
-The Lord of the Realm has taken you as her surrogate child.
+The Lord of the Realm has taken you as her surrogate child, so-to-speak.
 I couldn't think of a more deserving person."

 "We should get back.
-The ceremonial dinner will get underway soon and you still have to speak with, Iona."
-Darnelle pronounced.
+The ceremonial dinner will get underway soon and you still have to talk with Iona."
+Darnelle insisted.

 "But she loves me."
 Ri rambled.

-"When she returns to Corinth, Milady plans to-" her proclamation halted after she caught sight of Prince Lyceus, circulating the Banquet hall.
-"I have to go."
+"When she returns to Corinth, Milady plans to..."
+Her proclamation stopped once she caught sight of Prince Lyceus circulating the Banquet Hall, and she immediately relayed, "I have to go."

 "Hold on."
 Darnelle called out.
 "What is the Conqueror planning?"

-Ri kept walking, getting lost once again in the crowd.
+The trim, strawberry-blonde kept walking, getting lost in the crowd.